oldtimerza/heycar-challenge/README.md

     - Spring initializr is a fantastic tool to get a project working in minimal time.

+    - The challenge document has an error in the CSV example: 1,mercedes/a 180,123,2014,black,15950 is missing a comma before 180

+    - Postman is a great tool for testing REST endpoints quickly while developing.

+Problems encountered:

+    - Hashcode checks need to actually use properties that are available to both listings, listings coming from endpoint dont have a dealerid.

+    - cascading save not working for dealer->listings

 Things I would like to add:

     - Caching to speed up search results.
+Using something like hazel cast.

     - Some kind of logging filtering.
+Using something like logback.